ezsystems/commerce-documentation/docs/cookbook/emails.md

 # Emails

-Here you can find a list with emails that will be sent out from shop and processes behind them.
-Also the general configuration can be found here.

 ## Configuration

-By default eZ Commerce is using [SwiftMailer](http://symfony.com/doc/master/reference/configuration/swiftmailer.html) in order to send the emails.
+By default eZ Commerce uses [SwiftMailer](http://symfony.com/doc/master/reference/configuration/swiftmailer.html) in order to send the emails.
 This minimum configuration is necessary:

 ``` yaml
 swiftmailer: